tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/intro.md

 If there isn't an operator available that implements the behavior you want, you can write one yourself.

-Operators (specifically, the controller part of the operator) can be written using any language / runtime that can act as a client for the Kubernetes API.
+Operators (specifically, the controller part of the operator) can be written using any language/runtime that can act as a client for the Kubernetes API.

 [Several Operator frameworks](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/#writing-operator), such as the Operator SDK and Kubebuilder, have been developed to streamline the creation of Operators.
 These frameworks provide templates, libraries, and tools to simplify the development process and promote best practices.